Applying for social assistance

 To qualify for bijstand, you must meet the following conditions:

-- You do not belong to an excluded group, such as prisoners or foreigners without a valid residence permit.
+• You do not belong to an excluded group, such as prisoners or those without a valid verblijfsvergunning (residence permit).

-- Your assets are below the maximum allowed.
-The maximum varies depending on your personal circumstances, so please check the current standards (in Dutch only).
+• Your assets are below the maximum allowed.
+The maximum varies depending on your personal circumstances, so please check the current standards (in Dutch).

 If you are approved for bijstand, you will be required to fulfill the following obligations:

-- Being able to travel up to three hours per day, if necessary, to find work.
+• Being able to travel up to 3 hours per day, if necessary, to find work.

-You can apply for bijstand (social assistance) at Werk.nl.
+You can apply for bijstand (social assistance) at the werk.nl website.
 To access this service, you will need a DigiD login.
-DigiD is an online identification system that allows you to log in to various Dutch government websites.
+A DigiD is an digital online identification system that allows you to log in to various Dutch government websites.

 How it works

 Sociale Zaken (Social Affairs) Maastricht Heuvelland has 8 weeks to make a decision after receiving your application.
 You will be notified about this by letter.
-This period may be extended once.
+The municipality may extend this period 1 time (for a further 8 weeks) if required.

 If you receive a decision that you disagree with, you can file a complaint within 6 weeks.
 If the issue remains unresolved, you have the option to appeal to the court.
 You can find more information about filing an objection on the website of Sociale Zaken (Social Affairs).